 Where is Harvest Noir?

-The indoor venue is one of the most culturally important spaces in Canada, but we won’t tell you more than that right now – the secret location will be disclosed a few hours prior to the event.
-Let’s just say that you are going to be very pleased to get to dance in a very special space that you normally have to pay to visit.
+The indoor venue is one of the most culturally important spaces in the national capital region, but we won’t tell you more than that right now – the secret location will be disclosed a few hours prior to the event.
+Let’s just say that you are going to be very pleased to get to dance in a very special space.
 The picnic portion will be held outdoors in a public place while the reception will be held indoors.

 Who is invited?

 Already registered are members of the media and the food, art, fashion, cycling, and eco-conscious communities.